area17/twill/docs/content/1_documentation/13_user-management/index.md

 Developers can configure Twill to do auto login using a pre-defined username and password and skip the login form.

-To enable it you need:
+To enable it you have to:

 - Put the application in `debug` mode
 - Create a user in the CMS
-- Add this user's credentials to your `.env` file:
+- Add user's credentials to your `.env` file:

 ``` dotenv
 TWILL_AUTO_LOGIN_EMAIL=email@email.com